 Here are the current year’s submission deadlines:

-If you are applying to the Partnership Program, submit your final proposal no later than August 31.
+If you are applying to the Partnership Program, submit your 2-page proposal no later than August 31.
 Successful applicants will be notified by September 30.
+You are encouraged to contact PBC to discuss your proposal before submitting the final proposal.

 If you are applying in the Major Investment Projects category, please inquire directly to HealthFoundation@pac.bluecross.ca.